4tunemoha/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-this is the readme file
+this is areadme file to the 0x05-pointers_arrays_strings project